jjindrich/jjazure-func-js/README.md

 ### Create Azure Function on Linux

 We are using ARM template to deploy it, if you want change parameters file.

 ```bash
 cd deploy
 az group create -n jjfunclinux -l westeurope
 az group deployment create -g jjfunclinux --template-file azuredeploy.json --parameters azuredeploy-params.json
 ```

+Go to Azure Portal and check Azure Function is running, try to create new function from portal.

 ### Prepare queue in Azure Storage Queue